 8. How to Add the Final Details

 The good thing about it is that we can easily apply the same gradient to all the windows using the Eyedropper Tool (I).
 The downside is that, for some reason, the eyedropper doesn't copy the angle of the gradient.
-It's a feature that is still missing, so we'll have to reenter it manually.
-Have in mind that the windows facing the other side will have a different angle.
+It's a feature that is still missing, so we'll have to re-enter it manually.
+Keep in mind that the windows facing the other side will have a different angle.

-We've learned to create a fairly complex illustration aided by very simple tools such as Blend, the Pathfinder panel and Gradients.
-Experiment with it, reuse the grid, draw on paper and you'll be able to create things much more complex in no time!
+We've learned to create a fairly complex illustration aided by very simple tools such as Blend, the Pathfinder panel, and Gradients.
+Experiment with it, reuse the grid, draw on paper, and you'll be able to create things much more complex in no time!

 Awesome Isometric Kits From GraphicRiver

 Want to create stunning isometric designs in half the time?
 Then head over to the amazing selection of Isometric Designs available on GraphicRiver.
-Explore full kits with hundreds of elements or select any pre-made design that fits your fancy.
+Explore full kits with hundreds of elements or select any premade design that fits your fancy.

 Create a wicked 3D city with this awesome isometric kit and map generator.
 This package features over 200 elements with complete buildings, trees, and transportation icons.
 Download this awesome set today to get full access to this 100% fully scalable vector kit.